vdhanda4/recipe-ratings-prediction/README.md

 # Predicting Average Ratings for Recipes

 ## Introduction
 This project aims to predict the Average Rating for a recipe based on different features.
-I used two datasets to perform my analysis, one containing recipe details and the other ratings submitted for the recipes taken from Food.com.
-Since the original datsets were quite large, this project uses subsets RAW_recipes.csv (83782 rows, one for each recipe) and RAW_interactions.csv (731927 rows, one for each interaction for recipe_id).
+I used two datasets from Food.com, one containing recipe details and the other user-submitted ratings.
+Since the original datasets were quite large, this project uses the subset files RAW_recipes.csv (83,782 rows, one per recipe) and RAW_interactions.csv (731,927 rows, one per user interaction with a recipe).

 The following is a description of each column for both datasets:

+#Recipes Dataset

 | Column         | Description  |
 |---------------|-------------|
 | 'name'        | Recipe name |